 - Linda Hartley

-My facilitation and practice as a careworker is relational, person-centered and humanistic.
-I value the relationship first and foremost; I will meet every being where they're at by taking a collaborative and holistic approach that fosters self-discovery, resiliency, emotional understanding and meaning.
-I take an integrative approach drawing from my formal training and informal lived/life experience with disability, neurodiversity, queerness and ancestry.
-My practice is informed by both western knowledge that values indigenous ways of knowing (neuroscience, mindfulness/meditation, somatics, relational perspectives, humility, cultural safety and social justice lens).
+I am dedicated to supporting others in finding a way back to their mind-body.
+I will meet every being where they're at by taking a collaborative and holistic approach that fosters curiosity, self-discovery, resiliency, understanding and new meaning.
+I take an integrative approach drawing from my formal training and informal lived experience with disability, neurodiversity, queerness and ancestry.
+My practice is informed by western knowledge that honours Indigenous ways of knowing.

 A part of this learning means acknowledge the lineage of where my practices come from, who my teachers are and what their influences were.
 Acknowledgment of lineage is an on-going process of uncovering the layers of history that has shaped the practices I am in relationship with, as a means towards reciprocity and repair.
 Without this acknowledgment, western somatic healing modalities, yoga and birthwork paradigms will remain embedded within the values of white supremacy.
 A fellow practitioner recently drew my attention this article by Susan Raffo which has been a helpful tool for me in addressing appropriation in somatics and related fields.